 Legal disputes between neighbours are likely to be expensive, time consuming and detrimental to the relationship between the parties.
 Even if you are successful with taking legal action, neighbours can sometimes wage an endless war that could make living in your home an ongoing nightmare.
 Clear and open communication between neighbours with the aim of working out a dispute in a cooperative and friendly way is more likely to bring about a long-term outcome that all parties are able to live with.

-However, if you cannot avoid a dispute with your neighbour, it is important to have an understanding of your legal position as a home-owner and neighbour, and to be aware of the dispute resolution options available to you.
+However, if you cannot avoid a dispute with your neighbour, it is important to understand your legal position as a home-owner and neighbour, and to be aware of which dispute resolution options are available to you.